-The issue before me, in any case, is not whether Petitioner can belatedly achieve compliance with the surety bond requirements, but whether CMS correctly found that, at the time of the revocation, Petitioner was not in compliance.
-If CMS correctly found that Petitioner was not in compliance with the regulatory requirements, CMS had authority to revoke Petitioner's supplier number.
+The issue before me, in any case, is not whether Petitioner can belatedly achieve compliance with the surety bond requirements, but whether CMS correctly found that, at the time of the revocation, Petitioner was not in compliance.3 If CMS correctly found that Petitioner was not in compliance with the regulatory requirements, I must conclude that CMS had authority to revoke Petitioner's supplier number.

-Petitioner admits it did not have a compliant surety bond at the time of the revocation.
-HR; P. Response dated August 23, 2010.
-Even if a surety is now willing to undertake retroactive coverage for Petitioner, CMS has not been protected from fraud or billing errors by Petitioner during the period since the surety bond requirements took effect.
-Furthermore, it is unlikely that a surety would undertake retroactive coverage for a supplier had fraud or abuse been discovered during the past period when no coverage was in place.
-Thus, a belated retroactive surety bond would not satisfy the statutory and regulatory purpose of providing continuous protection to the Medicare program from the risk of loss due to a supplier's fraud or abuse.
+As noted, Petitioner admits it did not have a compliant surety bond at the time of the revocation.
+CMS was not protected during the period from October 2, 2009 through January 26, 2010 from the potential losses from unpaid overpayments and penalties as contemplated by the statute and regulations.
+A belated surety bond cannot therefore satisfy the statutory and regulatory purpose of providing continuous protection to the Medicare program from the risk of loss due to a supplier's fraud or abuse.